hapytex/django-antipatterns/patterns/annotate_a_condition_as_booleanfield.md

 One sometimes does not want to filter on a condition, but use a condition as a boolean field.

-# What is solved with this?
+# What problems are solved with this?

 One can use `Q` objects to filter a condition.
 But sometimes you also want to use it in an annotation.
 For example to add an extra attribute to the model